-With the Thematic Maps function you can create thematic maps that you can use, for example, to visualize the regional variation of a phenomenon.
+With the Thematic Maps function of Paikkatietoikkuna you can create thematic maps that you can use, for example, to visualize the regional variation of a phenomenon.
 Depending on the selected indicator, you can present its values by using different regional divisions.
 The datasets are downloaded in real time from the interface services provided by the dataset provider.

 Figure 1.
 Functions for thematic maps